HugoPhibbs/where_in_the_world/README.md

 ## Libraries and External sources

-- Jest was used for testing
+- [jest](https://github.com/facebook/jest) was used for testing
-- prompt-sync was used for getting command line input from a user
+- [readline-sync](https://github.com/anseki/readline-sync) was used for getting command line input from a user

 ## Tests